Pope Francis is back home after a 5-week hospital stay for life-threatening double pneumonia

 Only St. John Paul II recorded a longer hospitalization in 1981, when he spent 55 days at Gemelli for minor surgery and treatment of an infection.

-Associated Press writers Giada Zampano in Rome and Colleen Barry in Soave, Italy, contributed.
+Associated Press writers Silvia Stellacci and Giada Zampano in Rome and Colleen Barry in Soave, Italy, contributed.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.